ImaginaryLandscape/django-nocaptcha-recaptcha/README.md

 # ABOUT

-Google updated their ReCaptcha service, changing its API.
+In late 2014, Google updated their ReCaptcha service, changing its API.
 The update significantly changes the appearance and function of ReCaptcha.
 This has been referred to as ReCaptcha 2 or "nocaptcha recaptcha".